It’s Halloween, surely a time for a movie fan like me to seek out traditional scary flicks like The Blair Witch Project, or Poltergeist.

 The Ones Below

-OK, it’s more of a psychological thriller than a horror, but the film’s title sounded reminiscent of the Harrison Ford and Michelle Pfeiffer classic What Lies Beneath.
+It’s more of a psychological thriller than a horror, but the title sounded reminiscent of the Harrison Ford and Michelle Pfeiffer classic What Lies Beneath.

-Clémence Poésy is married to a nice man (Stephen Campbell Moore) – they’re both media/creative types and they have a gorgeous pet cat, a lovely flat and a baby on the way.
+Clémence Poésy is married to a nice bloke (Stephen Campbell Moore).
+They’re both media/creative types and have a gorgeous cat, a lovely flat and a baby on the way.